microsoft/openjdk-aarch64/README.md

 ```

 Note that:
-* Usage of a devkit is required.
-Must be created from a VS 2019 installation.
+* Devkit is required and must be created from a VS 2019 installation.
 The jdk11u repository only contains a script for VS 2017, so [one from e.g. jdk16u](https://github.com/openjdk/jdk16u/blob/master/make/devkit/createWindowsDevkit2019.sh) has to be used.
 * Both `build-jdk` _and_ `boot-jdk` must be specified.
-* Build must happen on a `x86_64` machine.
+* Since we are cross-compiling, the build must happen on a `x86_64` machine with the `--openjdk-target=aarch64-unknown-cygwin` specified as shown above.
-* If you want to enable ShenandoahGC in this build, you have to explicitly enable it via: `--with-jvm-features=shenandoahgc`.
+* If you want to enable Shenandoah GC in this build, you have to explicitly enable it via: `--with-jvm-features=shenandoahgc`.
-* The [fixpath binary](https://github.com/microsoft/openjdk-aarch64/releases/tag/fp-1.0) available under the releases tab has to be placed at the root of the source tree.
+* The Arm64 flavor of the [fixpath binary](https://github.com/microsoft/openjdk-aarch64/releases/tag/fp-1.0) is available under the releases tab and has to be placed at the root of the source tree.

 ##### Why is this more complicated than on >= jdk16u?

-The [WINENV patch](https://github.com/openjdk/jdk/pull/1597) that adds proper cross-compilation support for Windows has not been backported to JDK 11.
+The [WINENV patch](https://github.com/openjdk/jdk/pull/1597) that automatically supports the cross-compilation environment for Windows has not been backported to JDK 11u.

 ### OpenJDK binaries built by Microsoft for ARM64 devices

-General Access (GA) ARM64 binaries are available for the following operating systems under the [releases](https://github.com/microsoft/openjdk-aarch64/releases) tab:
+General Access (GA) Arm64 binaries are available for the following operating systems under the [releases](https://github.com/microsoft/openjdk-aarch64/releases) tab:

 |        | Linux | Windows | MacOS |